zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

-This project is based on [Kyubyong's](https://github.com/Kyubyong/transformer) excellent work, thanks for his attempt!
+This project is based on [Kyubyong's](https://github.com/Kyubyong/transformer) excellent work, thanks for his first attempt!

 Based on that, we have:
 * implemented the model under the architecture of ```tf.estimator.Estimator``` API